Features Built for

 The cornerstone of Droozi is the future pin — a simple, powerful concept that replaces live GPS tracking entirely.
 Instead of broadcasting where you are right now, you place a pin on where you plan to be, along with the dates you'll be there.

 For example: "San Francisco · Nov 3–6" or "Chicago · Dec 14 (evening)".
 You control the granularity — a whole city, a neighborhood, or a specific venue.
-The pin only becomes visible to others when you explicitly publish it, and it automatically expires after the date range passes.
+Place search and address lookup may use Google Maps Platform through Droozi's backend geocoding service.
+The pin only becomes visible to others when you explicitly publish it, and it expires after the date range passes.

 Future pins solve the core problem of missed connections.
 When a contact places a pin in your city on the same dates you're there, Droozi notifies both of you — so a potential coffee or dinner becomes a planned one, not a "I was just there!" regret.

 Privacy isn't a feature at Droozi — it's the foundation.
-The core principle is simple: you share where you plan to be, never where you are right now.
-Live GPS position is never captured, never transmitted, and never stored.
+The core principle is simple: you share where you plan to be, not a live GPS feed from your device.
+Live GPS position is not captured, transmitted, or stored.

 We don't sell data.
 We don't serve location-based ads.
 We don't share your information with data brokers.
 The business model is straightforward: build a product people find genuinely useful, without monetising the information they create while using it.